Dick Norman: Career

 Turning professional in 1991, Norman notched up only his 14th Grand Slam appearance at the 2006 Wimbledon, where, at 35, he was the second oldest male competitor, to Andre Agassi.
 With Agassi's retirement immediately following the 2006 US Open, Norman succeeded him as the oldest active player on the ATP tour.

 In 1995, he made it to the fourth round at Wimbledon, despite qualifying out of the lucky loser's draw.
 He defeated successive but aging former Wimbledon Champions Pat Cash and Stefan Edberg in the first and second rounds respectively, then doubles guru Todd Woodbridge in the third round, before falling to another former champion Boris Becker in the fourth round.
-It was the furthest that any player had ever advanced in a Grand Slam Tournament coming out of the lucky loser draw.
-This feat was equalled by compatriot David Goffin at the 2012 French Open.
+At the time, it was the furthest that any player had ever advanced in a Grand Slam Tournament as a lucky loser.

-He disappeared from the tennis scene after a few unimpressive seasons, but has made a resurgence starting in 2003, at the age of 32, a common retirement age.
+He disappeared from the tennis scene after a few unimpressive seasons, but made a resurgence starting in 2003, at the age of 32, a common retirement age.
 He qualified for three of the four annual Grand Slam tournaments in 2003, 2005, and 2006.
 Nine of his 14 Grand Slam appearances have come after his 32nd birthday, although except for a surprise run in doubles at the French Open in 2009, none as successful as his 1995 Wimbledon run.
 He mostly lost in the first or second round.
 Still he has exceeded $1 million in career earnings, in large part due to his Grand Slam successes.

 In November 2006, at the age of 35 years and eight months, Norman attained his career-high ATP singles ranking of world No. 85.

 In July 2007, at Newport, Norman made it to his very first ATP semifinal, defeating eighth seed Michael Berrer along the way.
 His first round win was over fellow "giant", 6'9" wild card John Isner, who was playing in his first-ever ATP match.

 As of February 2008, he remained the oldest active player on the ATP Tour at 36 years and 11 months; and although his ranking had dropped back to world No. 169, partly as a result of his having taken a break of several months from the tour over the preceding autumn and winter following the birth of his first child, he appeared to remain committed to continuing his career on the circuit.

 While Norman was the oldest player on the tour, Jimmy Connors continued to compete regularly until the week of 10 May 1993, when he was 40 years and 8 months of age and played another six isolated tournaments over the three years to follow, the last of which took place in the week of 29 April 1996, when he was 43 years and 7 months old.